-In CIO Talk Radio’s most recent show on “How to Manage Closure as a Leader,” he reiterated several times over the need to communicate how to add value and competencies when going through a period of organizational change.
+In CIO Talk Network’s most recent show on “How to Manage Closure as a Leader,” he reiterated several times over the need to communicate how to add value and competencies when going through a period of organizational change.
 Even his peer on the show, Keith Zecchini, the Global CIO of Parsons Brinckerhoff, called this need to keep employees engaged and delivering on tasks “Management 101.”

 So why say it?
 “Very frequently, people don’t do the obvious,” Kaplan said.
 “Why don’t they?”

 If we immediately knew the answer to that question, we wouldn’t need to do three shows on How to Manage Beginnings, Transitions and Closure as a Leader, but it’s such a constant challenge and stage in every leader’s career that it felt like a necessity to explore all three stages in depth.

 As Kaplan said, a great leader follows through on the obvious questions because those are the things that most need to get done.
 “Could the people on your team pass a quiz on what your top three priorities are?
 You might be surprised,” Kaplan said.

 Granted, in talking about beginnings, transitions and closures, that’s a lot of ground to cover.
 And yet all three are intrinsically related.
 Each of our seven guests over three shows, despite talking on different topics, touched on universal leadership guidelines when going through any sort of change.
 Maybe these sound obvious, but they’re supposed to.